 badminton racquets and shuttles can be borrowed in lodge,

-and water balloons from Kris for Norwegian Volleyball on Mondays will be waiting to soak you next summer. 🙂
+and water balloons for Norwegian Volleyball on Sundays will be waiting to soak you next summer. 🙂

 HIKING TRAILS on-site . . .

 . . . at our 33-acre resort.
 Smell balsam and birch, observe critters & birds in their natural setting, and get some exercise and fresh air away from the masses.

 Most commonly seen critters at the resort: Chipmunks (they're everywhere!), red and gray squirrels, beaver, muskrat, otter, mink, skunk, deer, porcupine, red fox, painted turtle, snapping turtle, bats (little brown and mylar). etc. Keep your eyes open as there is always something new to see.